 Dining Close to McDowell Hall:

-Beall and McDowell Hall are staffed by a Residence Hall Director (RHD), a Graduate Assistant (GA), and fourteen Resident Assistants (RAs).
+Beall and McDowell Hall are staffed by a Residence Hall Director (RHD), a Graduate Assistant (GA), and fifteen Resident Assistants (RAs).
 The staff's main goals are to provide the residents with valuable information, create a positive community through educational programming, maintain a safe and high-quality living environment and serve as a resource whenever a student has a question or concern.

 The Beall-McDowell Hall Council also operates with the goal of improving student living.
 Hall Council provides all residents with an opportunity to interact with one another through weekly meetings and a variety of fun activities and programs.
 The Executive Board provides leadership opportunities within the hall, as well as with the whole campus